mpoliak/Questionizer/readme.md

 The number of lists that will be created is equal to the lest common multiple of the number of conditions of all experiments.

-The question types are binary, likertN (with 1 < x < 10), and completion.
+The question types are binary, likertN (with 1 < N < 10), and completion.
 * binary: these are polar questions, to which participants respond either Yes or No. Put under the `sentence` column the sentence that you want participants to see, and under the `prompt` the question that you want them to see with this sentence.
 Under `literal_response` provide the answer that would indicate a literal interpretation (or, in other paradigms, whatever the correct answer is to the item, Yes or No).
 * likertN: under `sentence`, provide what you want to display to the participants, and under `prompt` provide the labels for the Likert scale (e.g., "Ungrammatical_Grammatical").
 Write NA under `literal_response`, it's not useful here.
 * completion: under `sentence`, provide the sentence that you want to display to the participants, and under `prompt` provide the instructions for participants (e.g., "complete the sentence").
 Write NA under `literal_response`, it's not useful here.